aashish-mehta/knowledge-host/content/Projects/Masters Dissertation/Report Sections/Literature Review.md

 aliases:
   - Lit Review
 ---
-A review of available literature and tools to decide what would be used in the [[NeoVAD Master's Dissertation|NeoVAD Master's Dissertation]].
+A review of available literature and tools to decide what would be used in the [[NeoVAD Masters Dissertation|NeoVAD Master's Dissertation]].

 ## Summary
 - [[Computational Fluid Dynamics]] was used for simulations, and [[Ansys CFX]] was chosen to solve the [[Navier-Stokes Equations]].